Only students enrolled in the MSc Crisis and Security Management can take this course.

 Individual paper, 75% of final grade

 Grade cannot be compensated, a 5.5 is required to pass the course

 Students are not obliged to hand in an assignment at the first opportunity in order to make use of the re-sit opportunity.
 The re-sit assignment will test the same course objectives, but will be different in terms of topics, cases or substance.

 The calculated grade of the assignments must be at least 5.50 in order to pass the course.

-Students are also permitted to resit the 75% assignment if they have a calculated overall course lower than 5.50.
+If a student passed an assignment, it is not possible to participate in a re-sit in order to obtain a higher grade.
+Students are only permitted to resit the 75% assignment if they have a calculated overall course lower than 5.50.